 Clearly homemade they were tasty and huge so looked great.
 Stuart said his meal was tasty with great flavour just a shame about it not being too hot.

-For my meal I chose to create my own burger with a falafel base, monterey jack cheese, grilled red peppers and grilled onions with mango ketchup.
 It was absolutely delicious but I forgot to take a photo!
 I must have been enjoying it too much.
-I decided on some onion rings and sweet potato fries topped with cheese for sides.
+I decided on some onion rings and sweet potato fries topped with cheese for the sides.
 Both were really tasty and it all went together perfectly.

 As you can see the chocolate brownies looked so good.
 They apparently tasted great too but I didn’t get to try it as the boys were enjoying it too much to share!